 We are writing this warning letter to inform you about your poor performance over the last year.

-You headed three projects in 2018 and all three were not up to the mark.
-As a result, our company has suffered in terms of customer dissatisfaction.
+You headed three projects in 20XX, and all three were not up to the mark.
+As a result, our company has suffered from customer dissatisfaction.
 This harmful behavior cannot be tolerated.
-If this persists in 2019 as well, we would be forced to consider your termination.
+If this persists in 2019 as well, we will be forced to consider your termination.

 You have always been an exceptional employee.
-If we can help you in any way to improve your bad performance, let us know at [Contact].
+If we can help you improve your bad performance in any way, let us know at [Contact].

 We hope to see a change in your performance over the coming years.